alosmad/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Launch Date

-In terms of time, we recommend to make the campaign in the first 5 months of the year where the success rate increases.
+In terms of time, we recommend to make the campaign in the months of May, June and July; following that order for priority, remember that starting early in those months has a greater chance for achieve a successful campaign.
+I definitely not recommend to launch the campaign in the last two months of the year.

 ![Theater_Outcomes_vs_Launch](https://user-images.githubusercontent.com/78031156/192919471-91bfca10-acf3-4366-b0f7-2b9a13a7f3fc.png)